python/cpython/Doc/c-api/unicode.rst

    if and only if you owned it before the call.)

-.. cfunction:: PyObject* PyUnicode_InternFromString(const char *v)
+.. c:function:: PyObject* PyUnicode_InternFromString(const char *v)

-   A combination of :cfunc:`PyUnicode_FromString` and :cfunc:`PyUnicode_InternInPlace`, returning either a new unicode string object that has been interned, or a new ("owned") reference to an earlier interned string object with the same value.
+   A combination of :c:func:`PyUnicode_FromString` and :c:func:`PyUnicode_InternInPlace`, returning either a new unicode string object that has been interned, or a new ("owned") reference to an earlier interned string object with the same value.